etesami/pegraph/README.md

 # PEGraph Generator
-WIP: PEGraph Generator is part of thwe SkyCluster project.
+WIP: PEGraph Generator is part of the SkyCluster project.